ombori/grid-docs/console/releasenotes/README.md

 - Separate documentation will be released

 ### omg-devices service
-- Updated omg-devices service for Grid alerts
+- Updated omg-devices service for Grid alerts support

 ## 2023-06-05
 ### Menu